clandrew/scaling/README.md

 ![Example image](https://raw.githubusercontent.com/clandrew/spinningcube12/master/Images/Image.gif "Example image.")

+## Controls

+* **Left and right keys**: Selects between the four rendering options, where the current one appears in the title bar
+  * Point sampling
+  * Linear Sampling
+  * DLSS
+  * XeSS
+* **Space**: Toggles the spinning animation of the cube.
+* **'U' key**: Toggles updating of the AI evaluation buffer.
+Only applicable to DLSS and XeSS above.

 ## Build
 The source code is organized as a Visual Studio 2019 built for x86-64 architecture.
 It uses the v142 toolset.

 Shaders are compiled at build time as part of the solution against shader model 6_0.
-This shader model isn't necessary, I set it so that it's a default which is more useful for me.
-If you want, you can set it to shader model 4 level 9_3.